- Stainless steel cookware is a popular choice in professional kitchens.

 - Knowing how to use stainless steel in the kitchen can keep food from sticking and lead to fantastic results.

-Using stainless steel cookware can be a joy — if you know how to use it correctly.
+A great set of stainless steel cookware is a delight in any kitchen — if you know how to use it correctly.
 While stainless steel pans may not be as forgiving as nonstick pans, they can often produce superior results, and are prized throughout the cooking world for good reason.
 Stainless steel's excellent heat retention and durability make it an excellent choice in the kitchen.

 One of the biggest challenges that stainless steel users face, though, is that if the pan is used incorrectly, the food sticks.
 Food sticks when the temperature of a pan is either too hot or too cold.
 Sadly, many a stuck omelette has led to ruined breakfast and disappointed faces around the table.